Diversity, Equity and Inclusion

 We have demonstrated success with including and promoting women at the firm.
 Women are encouraged to assume leadership positions in the firm and currently serve as practice group leaders and firm committee chairs.

 Following on our success with gender diversity, we strive to address racial inequity in our legal community by increasing the number of racially diverse attorneys at the firm, creating equity and inclusiveness in the process.
 To that end, our firm's Diversity, Equity and Inclusion Committee inaugurated and hosted a 3L Minority Internship Program commencing in the Fall of 2021.
 The Program is designed to enhance the legal careers of underrepresented racially diverse third-year law (3L) students by providing practical law firm experience as the participants begin a rewarding career in the field of law.
 In addition to providing participants with “hands on” work experience, the program seeks to establish lifelong professional relationships and nurture leadership skills.
+View details regarding the 2022 Program and resulting success.
 View details regarding the 2021 Program and the resulting success.
 For more information on the Program, please direct your inquiries to Cristalena Smith at 3Linternship@burkelaw.com.

-3L Minority Internship Program: 2022 Details & Application Process
+3L Minority Internship Program: Detail & Application Process

 Diversity, Equity and Inclusion Committee